 The Board determines the level of compensation for directors, based on recommendations from the compensation committee (the "Compensation Committee").
 The Board is responsible for reviewing the compensation of members of the Board to ensure that the compensation realistically reflects the responsibilities and risks involved in being an effective director.
 The Board has established a cash compensation program for its non-executive directors with respect to general directors' duties, meeting attendance or for additional service on Board committees.
-The Board determined, based on recommendations by the Compensation Committee, to provide \$35,000 in annual cash compensation to each non-executive member of the Board, an additional \$15,000 for the Chair of the Board (Sean Roosen) and Lead Director (Patrick Anderson) and \$10,000 to the Chair of the audit committee (the "Audit Committee"), the corporate governance and nominating committee (the "CG&N Committee"), the Compensation Committee and the Sustainable Development Committee (the "Sustainable Development Committee").
-Each non-executive director also receives an additional \$5,000 of annual compensation for being a member of a committee of the Board.
+Up to November 14, 2019, the Board provided \$35,000 in annual cash compensation to each non-executive member of the Board, an additional \$15,000 for the Chair of the Board (Sean Roosen) and Lead Director (Patrick Anderson) and \$10,000 to the Chair of the audit committee (the "Audit Committee"), the corporate governance and nominating committee (the "CG&N Committee"), the Compensation Committee and the Sustainable Development Committee (the "Sustainable Development Committee").
+An additional \$5,000 of annual compensation was paid to each non-executive director that was a member of a committee of the Board.
+Effective September 4, 2019, the Board determined that the members of the Investment Committee be provided with \$15,000 in annual cash compensation and an additional \$5,000 paid to the Chair of the Investment Committee.
+Effective November 15, 2019, the Board determined, based on recommendations from the Compensation Committee, that annual cash compensation to each non-executive director be increased from \$35,000 to \$60,000 and the Audit Committee Chair fee be increased from \$10,000 to \$15,000.

 Fees earned by non-executive directors are paid by the Corporation on a quarterly basis.
 All directors of the Corporation are reimbursed for their expenses and travel incurred in connection with attending directors' meetings.